 Around this time, you’ll see feijoa flavors in everything from ice cream and smoothies to even craft beer.
 The fruit can best be described as a mix between pineapple, guava, and strawberry.

 L&P, “world famous in New Zealand since ages ago” as the Kiwi slogan goes, is a favorite drink found in pretty much every bar, convenience store, and restaurant, and stands for Lemon & Paeroa.
+Is it technically a New Zealand food?
+No, but it’s so tasty!

 It originated by combining lemon and carbonated mineral water from the small town of Paeroa on the North Island, but today it’s manufactured in bulk by Coca-Cola.
 It’s basically exactly what it sounds like, refreshing carbonated lemon water, without the amount of sugars you would normally find in most soda drinks.
 It’s only found in New Zealand and it’s a great one to try on a hot day!